camunda/camunda-docs/docs/reference/feel/language-guide/language-guide-introduction.md

 title: Introduction
 ---

 Everything begins with [data types](./feel-data-types.md).
-Read this first to have a better understanding of the other content.
+Read on this subject first to have a better understanding of the other content like [expressions](./feel-expressions-introduction.md) and [built-in functions](./feel-functions.md).

 If you're writing an expression for an input entry of a decision table, visit our documentation on [unary-tests](./feel-unary-tests.md).